posttitle = Mindset choice 2: expanding awareness titleClass =title-long len =37

 Insofar as collapsed awareness is strongly associated with the left hemisphere, and the left hemisphere treats everything as tools, obstacles, or irrelevant, then if someone is relating to other people from a place of collapsed awareness, coercion will tend to occur unless the people are sufficiently on the same page about what they want to happen that no actual conflict arises.
 Consider as an example of both possibilities a situation where someone is set on having sex with their partner.
 If the partner happens to be readily and happily seduceable, the person’s one-track mind can result in a mutually-satisfying interaction, even with one or both people just treating the other as a vehicle for gratification.
 If, however, the partner is busy or otherwise not in the mood, or if something interrupts the process, then unless the originally-grasped drive can be released and awareness expanded, then coercion or attempted coercion will occur.
 (And it’s possible that self-coercion will occur as an attempt to let go of the drive.)
 Relating with others from a space of collapsed awareness is thus somewhat risky but not inherently bad or doomed, depending on the situation.
 And there are totally some kinds of situations where it works most of the time: situations with clear scripts, like a grocery store checkout or some professional interactions.

 Internally, if someone is simply doing an activity they know how to do and encountering no problems they don’t know how to tackle, their awareness can be collapsed on that with no internal coercion.
 This is maybe roughly what’s happening when someone’s in a flow state, which is very pleasurable and nearly the opposite of internal coercion although it can lead people to ignore physiological error signals like hunger or thirst!
-If someone is trying to perform an action and encounters a substantial internal conflict, they will need to shift their awareness from the level of their PCT hierarchy where the conflict is occurring to the level above where the conflict is being generated arises, which will involve at least a little expanding of awareness though not necessarily very much if the conflict is simple.
+If someone is trying to perform an action and encounters a substantial internal conflict, they will need to shift their awareness from the level of their Perceptual Control Theory hierarchy where the conflict is occurring to the level above where the conflict is being generated arises, which will involve at least a little expanding of awareness though not necessarily very much if the conflict is simple.

 So it seems collapsed awareness that doesn’t know how to expand implies coercion sooner or later.